Online Learning: A Modern Introduction Using Convex Optimization: Online Subgradient Descent

 \section{Online Subgradient Descent}

-In the previous section, we have introduced Projected Online Gradient Descent.
+In the previous section, we introduced Projected Online Gradient Descent.
 However, the differentiability assumption for the $\ell_t$ is quite strong.
 What happens when the losses are convex but not differentiable?
-For example $\ell_t(x)=|x-10|$.
+For example, $\ell_t(x)=|x-10|$.
 Note that this situation is more common than one would think.
-For example, the hinge loss, $\ell_t(\bw)=\max(1-y\langle \bw,\bx\rangle,0)$, and the ReLU activation function used in neural networks, $\ell_t(x)=\max(x,0)$, are not differentiable.
-It turns out that we can just use Online Gradient Descent, substituting the \emph{subgradients} to the gradients.
-For this, we need some more convex analysis!
+For example, the hinge loss , $\ell_t(\bx)=\max(1-y_t\langle \bz_t,\bx\rangle,0)$, is not differentiable.
+It turns out that we can just use \ac{OGD}, substituting \emph{subgradients} for the gradients.
+For this, we need some more convex analysis.